 What Is a C Wire and What Does It Do on a Thermostat?

-You can ascertain if you have a C wire by doing the following:
+You can determine if you have a C wire by doing the following:

 - Cut power to the thermostat at the breaker.

-- Remove the thermostat and find the wiring.
+- Pull off the thermostat and find the wiring.

 - If there are five or six multicolored wires, you have what’s required for a smart thermostat.
-You might be wondering what color is the C wire on a thermostat—and the answer to that is usually blue.
+You might be wondering what color is the C wire on a thermostat—and the answer to that is often blue.